bmrzycki/alarm-pi-homebridge-http-webhooks/README.md

 [Raspberry Pi](https://www.raspberrypi.org/ "Raspberry Pi") to read home alarm zone information directly from passive sensors like [magnetic switches](https://en.wikipedia.org/wiki/Reed_switch "magnetic switches").
-By doing so you can build an inexpensive home monitoring system integrated into HomeKit.
+By doing so you can build an inexpensive home monitoring system.

 # Installation
 Copy `srv.py` and `default.cfg` anywhere you'd like.
 It can also be run